 The 5 Pillars of Islam: Purpose and Importance

-The 5 pillars of Islam are essential for Muslims to practice in their daily lives.
+The 5 pillars of Islam outline a fundamental requirements for practicing Muslims.
 A Muslim’s faith is summed up into 5 simple rules called the pillars of Islam.
-They are, Shahāda, Salāh, Zakat, Fasting, Hajj.
+They are, Shahāda, Salāh, Zakat, Fasting, an Hajj.

 The Purpose and Importance of 5 Pillars of Islam